Expert Bio

 From 1996 to 1997, Lindsay served as director for global issues and multilateral affairs on the staff of the National Security Council.
 He has also served as a consultant to the United States Commission on National Security/21st Century (Hart-Rudman Commission) and as a staff expert for the United States Institute of Peace's congressionally mandated Task Force on the United Nations.

-Lindsay holds an AB in economics and political science from the University of Michigan and an MA, MPhil, and PhD from Yale University.
+Lindsay holds an AB in economics and political science with highest distinction and highest honors from the University of Michigan and an MA, MPhil, and PhD from Yale University.
 He has been a fellow at the Center for International Affairs and the Center for Science and International Affairs, both at Harvard University.
 He is a recipient of the Pew Faculty Fellowship in International Affairs and CFR International Affairs Fellowship.
 He is a member of CFR.

 Lindsay was born and raised in Massachusetts and lives in Washington, DC.